laqula/AnyToWindowsService/README.md

 By default only errors will be logged inside "log" subdirectory.
 more info: https://serilog.net/

+Log file path should be absolute (e.g.: `c:/logs/log-.txt`).
+If you leave relative path (e.g.: `./log/log-.txt`) it can be logged into Windows system32 directory.

 ## Installation
 `AnyToWindowsService install` (in command prompt, runned as administrator)
 more info: https://topshelf.readthedocs.io/en/latest/overview/commandline.html